Step 1: Follow Your Nebraska LLC Operating Agreement

 Closing your tax accounts usually involves simply filing a final return to the appropriate agency.
 However, some accounts require submitting other official paperwork.
 If you need assistance in closing your tax accounts, it may be helpful to hire a Certified Public Accountant.

 NOTE: None of your LLC's tax accounts can be closed if they have a remaining balance.
 All taxes, penalties, fees, and interest must be paid in full before you can dissolve your LLC.

-The State of Nebraska allows business owners to submit their Articles of Dissolution online or by mail.
+Nebraska requires business owners to submit their Statement of Dissolution by mail or online.

 You can also have a professional service provider file your Articles of Dissolution for you.
 Incfile prepares the Articles of Dissolution for you, and files them to the state for $149 + State Fees.